divakarpatil51/flask-sqlalchemy-seed/README.md

-# FLASK SQLAlchemy SEED PROJECT
+# FLASK SQLAlchemy Seed Project

 This project is an application skeleton for a Flask + SQLAlchemy app.
 You can use it to quickly bootstrap your flask